 Despite this fact, there are several places where Google struggles to gain any form of traction such as Russia and China, among others.

 One of the countries that has its own local search engine giant is South Korea.
-Its top player is Naver, with over 70% share of the market.
+Its top player is Naver, with nearly 75% share of the market.
 A share even larger than that of Google in the US.
-The country has a population of more than 50 million and an 84.1% internet penetration rate.
-It also boasts the seventh largest retail e-commerce market worldwide.
+The country has a population of more than 51 million and a 96% internet penetration rate.
+It also boasts the seventh-largest retail e-commerce market worldwide.
 Thus, it offers plenty of opportunities for digital marketing.

 This article will introduce Naver, South Korea’s prevailing and most popular search engine market, by examining its basic functions, what makes it different from Google, and the various ads that it offers.
 In addition, South Korea’s search engine market will also be discussed.